AndersDeath/diary2/000-current.md

 # 09 February - Thursday - Yerevan - 133 day of immigration

 So, Today I got a day off.
+I don't feel good.
+I'm a bit under the weather.